 Shaped like an obelisk with a pointed end.
 This Blancpain dive watch is a good example.

 Plongeur Watch Hands

-Diver in French, a more chunky and exaggerated sword shape
+Plongeur is diver in French, a more chunky and exaggerated sword shape.

 Skeleton Watch Hands

-Like a skeleton watch that has a see-through portion of the watch face where you can see the interworkings of the gears and movements, skeleton watch hands have part of the hand hollowed out so that you can see through it.
-This Bulova watch is a skeleton watch, but you can see that parts of the hands are also see through.
+Similar to skeleton watches, that have a see-through portion of the watch face where you can see the interworkings of the gears and movements, skeleton watch hands have part of the hand hollowed out so that you can see through it.
+This Bulova watch is a skeleton watch, but you can see that parts of the hands are also see-through.